soybeanjs/soybean-admin-docs/src/guide/router/intro.md

   activeMenu?: import('@elegant-router/types').RouteKey;
   /** By default, routes with the same path share a tab.
 If set to true, multiple tabs are used */ multiTab?: boolean;
-  /** If set, the route will be displayed fixed in the tab, and its value represents the order of the fixed tab */ fixedIndexInTab?: number;
+  /** If set, the route will be displayed fixed in the tab, and its value represents the order of the fixed tab.(The home page is special, it will automatically stay fixed) */ fixedIndexInTab?: number;
   /** if set query parameters, it will be automatically carried when entering the route */ query?: Record<string, string>;